-Getting selected to participate in a beta test is an exciting time.
+Getting selected to participate in a test is an exciting time.
 The product you’ve been chosen to test is likely something that you’re enthusiastic about and would probably use in your daily life anyway.
 However, one big concern companies have when handing over their pre-release product to a group of people in the real world is secrecy.

-Many of you find out about our beta testing opportunities from other community members posting the landing pages on forums.
-It’s great to spread the word about exciting testing opportunities (and we encourage you to share anything that’s on the landing page with your friends and social networks).
+Many of you find out about our testing opportunities from other Betabounders posting the landing pages on forums.
+It’s great to spread the word about exciting testing opportunities (and we encourage you to share anything that’s on the public landing page with your friends and social networks).
 The problem arises when you return to that forum after you’re selected, let other readers know you were selected, and share details about the product.
 Even something as innocuous as “I got in!
-The smartphone is on it’s way!” could be a violation of your NDA.
+The smartphone is on its way!” could be a violation of your NDA.
 So it’s best to keep your selection to yourself.
 We do have a team that monitors forums and you will be removed from the test if you share information about the test with others.

-We live in a culture of over-sharing.
-While you might be in the habit of putting a daily update on Facebook or posting every meal on Instagram, you have to break the habit when you become a beta tester.
+We currently live in a culture of over-sharing.
+While you might be in the habit of putting a daily update on Facebook or posting every meal on Instagram, you have to break the habit when you become a tester.
 Even though you’re just sharing the information with your friends, you don’t ultimately know who is going to see your post.
 A quick screenshot of your update and it could end up in anyone’s hands.
 This means that even if you’re trying to be vague or clever (“Guess what I got in the mail today?”), a simple message or image could be a huge NDA violation.

 How Do I Know Where the Line Is?